HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 # adjust the deployment prefix "dx-" and the namespace "dxns" to match your environment
 kubectl cp dx-core-0:/home/dx_user/LTPAKeyExported ./LTPAKeyExported -c core -n dxns
 ```
+!!!note
+    You have to setup SSO between the WebSphere Application Server running in the **core** pod(s) and the WebSphere Application Server running in the **remote-search** pod.
+See [authentication-single-sign-using-ltpa-cookies](https://www.ibm.com/docs/en/was/9.0.5?topic=authentication-single-sign-using-ltpa-cookies) for more details and pre-requisits.

 ### Configure the Remote Search Pod

 Copy the LTPA Key exported from DX Core into the Remote Search Pod: